LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 Logtalk code.
 The Logtalk compiler simply copies the plain Prolog code as-is to the generated Prolog file.
 With Prolog modules, it is assumed that the module code starts with a ``module/1-2`` directive and ends at the end of the file.
-There is no module ending directive which would allow us to define more than one module per file.
-In fact, most if not all Prolog module systems always define a single module per file.
+There is no module ending directive that would allow us to define more than one module per file.
+In fact, most, if not all, Prolog module systems always define a single module per file.
 Some of them mandate that the ``module/1-2`` directive be the first term in a source file.
 As such, when the Logtalk compiler finds a ``module/1-2`` directive, it assumes that all code that follows until the end of the